 Specifically, according to the label pictured above, the main ingredients in these Yukari crackers are granulated sugar, glutinous rice, starch syrup, colors, and flavoring.

 Incidentally, the yellow-colored Yukari has a Yuzu citrus flavor (original), the green one: Matcha green tea flavor, the orange one: ginger flavor, and the pink one: Shiso (perilla) flavor.

 Arare Floating Yukari Tea

-Since Yukari is a type of Arare rice cracker featuring its sugar coating, it can be eaten as it is.
-But usually, the sugar-coated rice cracker is used to make tea, and here is its typical eating manner; First, put some Yukari rice crackers in a cup and pour in boiling water.
+Yukari is a type of Arare featuring its sweet sugar coating, which can be eaten as it is.
+But usually, these rice crackers are used to make tea as follows.

 Where to Buy

-The classic Arare rice crackers, Yukari is produced and sold by “Meijiya Yukari (明治屋ゆか里)”, an old confectionery shop in the city of Niigata, founded in 1900, where you can buy the Arare rice crackers.
+The Arare Yukari is produced and sold by “Meijiya Yukari (明治屋ゆか里)”, a long-established confectionery shop founded in 1900 in Niigata City, where you can buy these Yukari crackers.